 How should leftovers be stored?

-Leftover crab stuffed biscuits can be kept in an airtight container in the refrigerator for up to 3 days.
-Reheat in the oven for best results.
+Keep them in an airtight container in the fridge for up to 3 days.
+Warm them in the oven for best taste.

 Is it possible to freeze crab stuffed biscuits?

-Absolutely!
-You can freeze the stuffed and uncooked biscuits on a baking sheet before transferring them to a freezer bag.
-Bake them from frozen, adding a few extra minutes to the cooking time.
+Yes, freeze unbaked biscuits on a sheet, then move to a bag.
+Bake from frozen, adding a few extra minutes.

 Can I use a different type of cheese?